 So here’s what I think, and have thought for years: our Big Bang is the other side of a black hole, which is called a white hole.
 I also think that black holes are the source of dark matter, which gets spewed (or “burped”) out in enormous jets that look like this:

-I think the gas jets that come out of black holes create what scientists call dark matter haloes, which are actually visible gigantic haloes around clusters of galaxies, holding them together.
+I think the gas jets that come out of black holes create what scientists call dark matter haloes, which are actually visible gigantic haloes around clusters of galaxies, holding them together, sort of like a big huge balloon or bubble gum bubble with stuff inside.
+It may actually be much more viscous and even gossamer like, like a soap bubble.
 Scientists can’t see the dark matter, but they can see the “halo” surrounding galaxies, which sort of “hems them in,” and keeps them together.
 Kind of like a corral for wild horses.

 Here’s an image of a dark matter halo between two galaxy clusters (called Abell 399 and Abell 401) as seen by the Planck space telescope (to read more about dark matter haloes, click this link):